AUM Weekly 2-23-16: AUM senior awarded internship; Dean Burger to help steer Alabama Humanities Foundation

 Top of the mornin’ to ya!

 St. Patrick’s Day falls over Spring Break this year, but that won’t stop Housing and Residence Life and Student Involvement from joining forces to throw an all-green St. Patrick’s Day bash.
 Meet up in the Landing for games, food and trivia!

 For more information, contact Christin LeJeune at [email protected] or 334-244-3683.

 Tuesday, March 8 | 6:30 p.m. | The Landing in The Nest

 Apply for Graduate Study Merit Scholarships through March 1

-The Auburn Montgomery Alumni Association is accepting applications for its 2016-17 Graduate Study Merit Scholarships through March 1.
+The Auburn University at Montgomery Alumni Association is accepting applications for its 2016-17 Graduate Study Merit Scholarships through March 1.

 To be eligible, students must be fully admitted to an AUM graduate program, have completed at least six hours of graduate study, and have a current grade-point average of 3.4 or higher on a 4.0 scale.